 I published two novels in 2015.
 ‘The Butterfly Effect’ is a psychological suspense novel, dealing with the subject of stalking and ‘The Art of Forgetting’ is about a family mystery that re-surfaces after many years.
 The story is set against the backdrop of the impact of dementia on the family.

 My sixth novel is called ‘The Redemption Trials’ and was published in June 2016.
 It is a return to fantasy, although there are no mythical beasts in my story.
 It is the setting that is beyond reality, but I will not elaborate on that now.

-Novel number eight is in the very early stages of writing.
-It is called ‘The External Candidate’ and is about a woman who has left her abusive husband and seeks a new life.
+Novel number eight is on the verge of publication and is called ‘Invisible Damage.’
+It is about a woman who has left her abusive husband and seeks a new life.
 She applies for a job in a small country school with no expectation of being appointed, and is shocked when she is successful.

 However, her experiences in her new surroundings are anything but peaceful and she has to contend with more than she could ever have imagined.